abuxton/abuxton.github.io/_posts/2016-02-29-complimentary-not-competition.markdown

 Communication and tooling is how, from simply advertising the sphere of responsibility, to messaging where these complimentary products are in effect.

 I started to write the rest of this post, I started to list out the communication methods, the tools, possible solutions.
 Then I started to realise the expanse of that task, and I stopped.
 I’ve planted the thought, I have some ideas on how to progress those lists of tools.
-So maybe a few posts will appear on this subject or a talk to let me give it that thousand feet overview i think it needs, for now Lets leave you thinking how to communicate this, and what tools would you use.
+So maybe a few posts will appear on this subject or a talk to let me give it that thousand feet overview I think it needs, for now let me leave you thinking how to communicate this, and what tools would you create or use.